 The Sheriff’s log had the usual entries: speeding tickets and warnings, failing to stop, accidents, DUIs, defective head and taillights, domestic violence, mooring on public landings, dogs fighting, noise, theft, forgery, stolen vehicle recovery (in Federal Way), a beached, dead seal moving with the tide.

-Some islanders are bothered by the tourist invasion that sometimes bolloxes up Eastsound and island roads.
+Some islanders are bothered by the summer and lengthening tourist invasion that sometimes bolloxes up Eastsound and island roads.
 Others believe tourism is a necessary and an important fact of economic life.
 Some see Orcas turning into a Martha’s Vineyard where workers are forced to commute from the mainland.
 Should public housing be built?
 Who will pay for it?
 Should landlords be restricted or taxed?
 Should tourism be discouraged?
 Are vacation homes the problem?

 It’s tough stuff.
-The Sounder reported that several hundred people, divided into small facilitated groups, had gathered mid July in Eastsound, to work on these intractable or at least very difficult problems.
+The Sounder reported that several hundred people, divided into small facilitated groups, had gathered mid-July in Eastsound, to work on these intractable or at least very difficult problems.
 We’ve seen plenty of disagreement and sometimes heated discussion on Orcas and in the San Juans, independent people confronting real issues, but most of the time they actually listen to one another respectfully, if grudgingly.